-Norma McCullough was appointed to the York Regional Police Services Board by The Regional Municipality of York for two years, commencing January 1st, 2021.
+Norma McCullough was appointed to the York Regional Police Services Board by York Region Council commencing on January 1, 2021, until the end of the term of Council.

 Until October 2015, Norma was employed with the Ontario Ministry of Community Safety and Correctional Services as a Probation and Parole officer.
 During her tenure, Mrs. McCullough was a member of the Probation and Parole Officers Association of Ontario and was awarded the Correctional Services Exemplary Service Medal.

 Mrs. McCullough’s career and volunteer work spans over five decades.
 Norma has experience working with many diverse communities, including Indigenous, Jewish, Muslim, Black and many Asian and East Asian communities.

 She has also served on several advisory committees, including the Centre for Addictions and Mental Health (CAMH) Advisory Committee and facilitated a workshop on offender rehabilitation in the community for the National Black Police Association in Los Angeles.
 Norma also served as a member of the Advisory Committee for the Metro Addiction Assessment Referral Program (MAARS) and has previously served on the York Regional Police Community Advisory Council for 31 years, including serving as its Chair.
 Norma was a member of the Richmond Hill Rotary Club for over eight years and a member of the St. John Ambulance Brigade in York Region for more than a decade.

 Mrs. McCullough is currently a member of the Association of Black Law Enforcers (ABLE).
 She has served on their executive board and was the first Law Enforcers Service Officer.